 Boost your brain for 2020 - students can achieve Distinctions

 (1) Good syncronised brain (isf neurofeedback) + (2) Good study skills + (3) Good Teacher

-- You are reading this because you already have a good teacher (3) & for some study skills (2).
-As a psychologist involved in study skills 1991, University of Victoria, Canada, I can tell you study skills is a must.
-Now complete it with neurofeedback (1).
+- You are reading this because you already have a good teacher (3) & some study skills (2).
+As a psychologist involved in study skills 1991, University of Victoria, Canada, study skills is a must have.
+ISF neurofeedback (1) enables and boost students ability to focus, comprehend and recall lessons taught.
+Teachers will have a easier time and parents will be happier too.
+Nature must combine with nurture.

 - All brains are created differently.
 Some are blessed with well syncronized brain waves that makes understanding the day's lesson so easy while some are quite the opposite.